Are you getting enough sleep?

 - don’t eat late dinner

 - have a morning/bedtime routine

-All these points are important and they’ve been discussed to death everywhere on the internets.
+All these points are important and they’ve been discussed to death everywhere on the internet.
 Instead, I want to talk about some less known, “ninja” tips that will make you an early riser faster.
-I’ve been coaching people on the waking up early habit for more than two years now, and there are few of those that pop up constantly.
+I’ve been coaching people on waking up an early habit for more than two years now, and there are a few of those that pop up constantly.